UCB-Econ-148/sp24/proj3.md

 ---
 ## Introduction

-In this project, you will have the opportunity to apply the data science and economic tools and techniques that you have learned throughout the semester to explore and replicate a paper from Berkeley Professor Ted Miguel's extensive work.
+In this project, you will have the opportunity to apply the data science and economic tools and techniques that you have learned throughout the semester to explore and reproduce a paper from Berkeley Professor Ted Miguel's extensive work.

 Ted Miguel's main research focus is African economic development, including work on the economic causes and consequences of violence; the impact of ethnic divisions on local collective action; interactions between health, education, environment, and productivity for the poor; and methods for transparent social science research.
 He has conducted field work in Kenya, Sierra Leone, Tanzania, and India (sourced from [his own bio](http://emiguel.econ.berkeley.edu/research_/)).